-Victim restitution, if ordered, must be paid in full by the week before your graduation.
-It not paid in full, this will be considered a program violation, and your graduation will be delayed until restitution is paid in full.
-You may be terminated from the program if you do not pay your restitution.
-The Court will track restitution each month you are engaged in Drug Court.
+Not every participant will be ordered to pay restitution to their victim(s).
+Restitution, if ordered, must be paid in full by the week before your graduation.
+It not paid in full, this will be considered a program violation, and your graduation will be delayed.
+The Court will track restitution each time you appear for Drug Court.